 Stories continued over the next several days of flights missed, or traffic slowing people down, or flat tires that kept people away from the destruction.
 More stories came to life of the heroism that reached the highest levels of sacrifice during the attacks, after the attacks, and even to this day.

 My heart goes out to those that lost someone on that day of September 11, 2001.
 My heart pours out to those that have lost someone since.
 My heart mourns for the loss of my mother and the loss of those in the tornadoes.
 Loss tends to remember loss, I think.

-This morning I made time for pray to cover those experiencing the loss.
+This morning I made time for prayer to cover those experiencing the loss.
 I pray that the peace that passes all understanding fill them all to overflow so that that can continue to grow in hope.
 I pray that the memory of the past continues to grow the hope of this nation for the future.
-I pray that we come together – no matter the name of the denomination on the door, the political background, or the geographic location – to rekindle the comfort, support and help.
+I pray that we come together – no matter the name of the denomination on the door, the political background, or the geographic location – to rekindle the comfort, support, and help.